tarantool/doc/doc/1.7/book/box/authentication.rst

   or the word 'universe'.

-* Their fourth argument is the object name if the object type was specified (‘universe' has no name, because there is only one ‘universe’, but you need to specify names for functions/users/spaces/etc).
+* Their fourth argument is the object name if the object type was specified ('universe' has no name, because there is only one 'universe', but you need to specify names for functions/users/spaces/etc).

 **Example #1**